How much to borrow?

 The equity in your home is the difference between what it is worth and the size of any debt you have secured against it.

-Taking out a Lifetime Loan may affect your ability to fund future needs including emergencies and future nursing home care.
-You are borrowing money and incurring interest when you take out a Lifetime Loan.
-As the balance on a Lifetime Loan increases over time, this may reduce the amount of equity value you have in your house in the future, meaning you may have a reduced amount to fund future needs and emergencies.
+Taking out a Lifetime Mortgage may affect your ability to fund future needs including emergencies and future nursing home care.
+You are borrowing money and incurring interest when you take out a Lifetime Mortgage.
+As the balance on a Lifetime Mortgage increases over time, this may reduce the amount of equity value you have in your house in the future, meaning you may have a reduced amount to fund future needs and emergencies.